Relational transgression: Conceptualizing forgiveness

 and physical state.
 Consequently, forgiveness is viewed as a more productive means of dealing with the transgression along with engaging the one who committed the transgression.

 Forgiving is not the act of excusing or condoning.
 Rather, it is the process whereby negative emotions are transformed into positive emotions for the purpose of bringing emotional normalcy to a relationship.
 In order to achieve this transformation the offended must forgo retribution and claims for retribution.
 McCullough, Worthington, and Rachal (1997) defined forgiveness as a, “set of motivational changes whereby one becomes (a) decreasingly motivated to retaliate against an offending relationship partner, (b) decreasingly motivated to maintain estrangement from the offender, and (c) increasingly motivated by conciliation and goodwill for the offender, despite the offender’s hurtful actions”.
 In essence, relational partners choose constructive behaviors that show an emotional commitment and willingness to sacrifice in order to achieve a state of forgiveness.

+Victim's perspective of forgiveness

+When considering forgiveness regarding relational transgressions, it is essential to consider the victim's perspective about forgiveness.
+A study by Martinez-Diaz et al. (2021) identified different strategies of forgiveness, highlighting the victim's perspective about the transgressor's actions and offenses.
+In the study assessing victim's perspective of forgiveness seeking behaviors after transgressions, several different transgression characteristics are considered by the victim.
+These include intentionality, severity, frequency, benevolence, etc. It was found that offenders must express commitment to change and ensure that the said transgressions will not repeat.
+Restorative action after a transgression, such as apologies, were found to be helpful when the offense was unintentional.
+However, when the offense was found to be intentional, restorative actions were not useful.
+Victims believed that both verbal and behavioral responses that directly acknowledge the harm caused by the relational transgression promote forgiveness.
+However, the study indicated that the avoidance or the distancing from the offender could not have been avoided by the forgiveness seeking behaviors.

+Culture and forgiveness

+Culture may also affect the way forgiveness and relational transgressions are approached and perceived.
+A study conducted by Zhang et al. (2019) investigated how face concerns, self-construal, and apologies might influence forgiveness and reconciliation following relational transgressions in the United States and China, offering a more rich, inclusive perspective on forgiveness.

+Utilizing face-negotiation theory, researchers found that interdependent self-construal (how an individual defines themself in relation to others) other-face concerns positively correlate with forgiveness, while independent self-construal (identifying as unique and independent) and self-face concerns negatively correlate with forgiveness.
+Forgiveness, in turn, was found to be linked to increased reconciliation and decreased revenge behaviors.
+The findings from this study highlight the importance of cultural factors in responses to relational transgressions, showing us that cultural norms and individual self-perceptions significantly influence forgiveness after relational transgressions.
+Each culture may have its own unique responses to forgiveness and transgressions.